alex-eg/iris/README.md

 IRIS
 ====

-Iris is a scalable jabber bot.
+Iris is a ~~scalable jabber bot.~~ a bunch of crap.
+Disregard this readme.

 JSON processing by [iskra's jsonx module](https://github.com/iskra/jsonx)